2025 Syrian parliamentary election: Electoral system

-Legal framework

-The 2025 elections are being held under a temporary electoral system, enacted by Presidential Decree 142 on 20 August 2025, with practical procedures commencing on 21 August 2025.
+In July, election committee chair Mohammed Taha al-Ahmad stated that a presidential decree was going to be issued in order to beginning the planning of a new electoral system, which would cover: "membership conditions... campaign mechanisms, a code of conduct for voters and candidates, and provisions ensuring women's participation of at least 20%."
+Presidential Decree 143 of 2025 was issued on 20 August which approved the electoral system for the elections.

 Number of MPs

-According to the Higher Committee, the People's Assembly will comprise 210 MPs, with 140 MPs (two-thirds) being elected and the remaining 70 MPs (a third) being appointed by the president of Syria.
+Originally, 150 MPs would have been seated, 100 elected MPs and 50 MPs appointed by the president of Syria, but the committee announced on 27 July 2025 that the assembly would be expanded to seat 210 MPs, with 140 MPs (two thirds) being elected and the remaining 70 MPs (a third) being appointed.
 The Higher Committee chair emphasised that the seats appointed by the president were to be reserved for "highly skilled technocrats to fill gaps that may arise from the electoral process and ensure diverse representation".
-Originally, 150 MPs were planned to be seated, with 100 MPs being elected and 50 MPs being appointed, however this was announced to have changed on 27 July 2025.

 Electoral college system

 The temporary electoral framework replaces direct elections, used under the former regime, with an indirect system.
-Instead of direct votes, subcommittees will choose delegates that form one electoral college per constituency, which in turn will choose MPs.
+Instead of direct votes, subcommittees will choose delegates that form one electoral college per constituency, which in turn elects MPs.
 The number of members on each governorate's sub-committee matches the number of MPs the governorate will elect.
-These sub-committees collect applications from individuals wishing to serve as delegates, who vote to elect an MP.
-Most constituencies have 150 delegates, but larger constituencies will have more, such as Damascus with 450. around 6,000 people were chosen as electors for the electoral college.
+The sub-committees collect applications from individuals wishing to serve as delegates, who vote to elect an MP.
+Most constituencies have 150 delegates, but larger constituencies will have more, such as Damascus with 450.
+In total, 6,817 people were chosen as electors for the electoral college.